Quick and Easy Ways You Can Save Energy at Home

 Bright Ideas for Lighting

 Getting more for less is always a good thing.
-By replacing incandescent bulbs with more efficient options like compact fluorescent lamps (CFLs), or light-emitting diodes (LEDs) you get the same amount of light for less money.
+By replacing incandescent bulbs with more efficient options like LEDs, you get the same amount of light for less money.
 Talk about a win-win.
 Today’s LED bulbs can be more than six times more efficient than incandescent bulbs and cut energy use by more than 80 percent.
-LEDs may be a bit more expensive but they last 25 times longer so you won’t have to replace them as often.
-Plus, many retailers carry LEDs that are discounted by your local utility company.
+Plus LEDs last 25 times longer, so you won’t have to replace them as often.

-Water heating is the second largest energy expense in your home but there’s a lot you can do to improve efficiency here.
+Water heating is the second largest energy expense in your home, but there’s a lot you can do to improve efficiency here.
 Most water heaters come from the manufacturer set to 140 degrees, but you can reset the thermostat to 120 degrees and still get comfortable hot water.
 Insulating the first 6 feet of the hot and cold water pipes connected to the water heater will also help keep water warm and reduce standby heat loss.
-Draining a quart of water from your water tank every 3 months removes sediment that impedes heat transfer.
+Draining a quart of water from your water tank every three months removes sediment that impedes heat transfer.
 Make sure to follow the manufacturer's directions.
-Installing low flow showerheads and faucet aerators will help you save water and energy.
+Installing low-flow showerheads and faucet aerators will help you save water and energy.